sharondrinkwaard/battleship-game/README.md

 ![Coordinates input](./assets/images/coordinates_input.png)

 - If these are correct, an '$' will be printed on the board to locate the sunken ship.
 Also the 'Sunken ships' variable will increse with 1 each time.
+And the 'bullets left' variable will decrease with 1 each time.
 ![Correct coordinates](./assets/images/correct_coordinates.png)

 - If the coordinates are incorrect, an 'M' will be printed on the board to display the missed bullets.
 ![Incorrect coordinates](./assets/images/incorrect_coordinates.png)

-- When 4 ships are hit, the player wins the game.
+- When all 4 ships sank, the player wins the game.
 ![Win game](./assets/images/win_game.png)

 - When the player ran out of bullets before hitting all the ships, the player loses.